contexttesting/zoroaster/README.md

     - sea.js
 ```

 The test suites are for the `night` and `day`.
-Set-up `beforeEach`'s purpose is to open some connections, and tear-down `afterEach`'s purpose is to make sure that all the connections are closed.
+The purpose of the `beforeEach` set-up routine is to open some connections, and the purpose of the `afterEach` tear-down is to make sure that all the connections are closed.

 ```js
 // night.js